-- The nasal cannula gives you the greatest freedom for moving around and talking.
-The amount of oxygen you actually breathe may be less than with other methods of delivery.
+- The nasal cannula is a flexible plastic tube inserted in your nostrils.
+It gives you the greatest freedom for moving around and talking.

-- A face mask is less portable and gets in the way of talking and eating.
+- A face mask may be a good choice if you need a higher flow of oxygen.
+But a face mask is less portable and gets in the way of talking and eating.

 To learn more about Healthwise, visit Healthwise.org.